usmanialiq/forex_app/README.md

 Developers can integrate this repo and scale their version into a much bigger applications by implementing a **Search System**, **Date Picker**, **Currency Converter**.

 Do read the documentation and features of this API at [Fixer.io](https://fixer.io).

+It would be much appreciable if credits are included when using it your projects.